StarCaptain1/fleuron/README.md

 If it is not on your path you just need to add the python script directory to your $PATH environment variable.

-Identify the path to the directory where you have stored your TIFF images containing printer's ornaments.
+Identify the path to the directory where you have stored your TIF images containing printer's ornaments.

 You can run `fleuron -h` for full usage information, but processing images with Fleuron should be as simple
 as: